oercompbiomed/Seili-2024/README.md

 Please also get familiar with the R programming language by attending the [Introduction in R](https://learn.datacamp.com/courses/free-introduction-to-r) on DataCamp.

 We expect you to have a working Jupyter environment with Python and R kernels.

-**Online platform (potential)**
-We will try out the AirMeet platform that allows a more conference-like environment and increased social interactions: link TBA